niggo1243/NikosAssets.Pooling/README.md

     public override void PoolingReset()
     {
-        //base.PoolingReset();

-        //we dont toggle the biomeitem here, as the subchunks should do it!
+        base.PoolingReset();
         _isOccupied = true;
     }

     public override void Deactivate()
     {
-        //probably because the world is unloading
+        //probably because the world is unloading - useful in some cases but here just an example/ reminder that it exists as long as the base OnDestroy is called! if (CancellationTokenSource.IsCancellationRequested)
-        if (CancellationTokenSource.IsCancellationRequested)
             return;

         _isOccupied = false;

-        //when switching to menu or quitting app, this causes null ref exceptions...
-        //base.Deactivate();
+        base.Deactivate();
     }
 }
 ```